Walls and asymptotics for Bridgeland stability conditions on 3-folds: The differential geometry of surface walls

-\begin{lemma} If a connected component of a numerical $\lambda$-wall $\Upsilon_{u,v,s}$ crosses a connected component of $\Gamma_{v,s}$ twice away from the hyperbola $\Theta_v$, then the associated numerical $\nu$-wall $\Xi_{u,v}$ is non-empty. \end{lemma} \begin{proof} By the Lemma \ref{indep of s}, we can let $s=1/3$.
+\begin{proof} By Lemma~\ref{indep of s}, we can let $s=1/3$.
 Then the two intersection points are local maxima of $\Upsilon_{u,v,1/3}$.
-By Corollary \ref{regular_wall}, the component is regular or has a tacnode on a $\nu$-wall.
-If it is regular then it must have a minimum between the two maxima.
-Proposition \ref{horizontal wall} implies that such a minimum must lie on the associated $\nu$-wall. \end{proof}
+By Corollary~\ref{regular_wall}, the component is regular or has a tacnode on a $\nu$-wall.
+If it is regular, then it must have a minimum between the two maxima.
+Proposition~\ref{horizontal wall} implies that such a minimum must lie on the associated $\nu$-wall. \end{proof}

-Figure \ref{bubble} illustrates the typical situation described in Lemma \ref{twice}, and shows that it does arise.
+Figure~\ref{bubble} illustrates the typical situation described in Lemma~\ref{twice} and shows that it does arise.
 It is easy to see that the intersection with $\alpha=0$ must happen to the right of $\Gamma^-_{v,s}$ because $\Gamma^-_{v,s}$ is monotonic.

-The situation in Figure \ref{bubble} also demonstrates another phenomenon in which a numerical $\lambda$-wall intersects horizontal lines four times.
-When this happens it must be that $f(\alpha,\beta)$ has three turning points along this horizontal line.
+The situation in Figure~\ref{bubble} also demonstrates another phenomenon in which a numerical $\lambda$-wall intersects horizontal lines four times.
+When this happens, it must be that $f(\alpha,\beta)$ has three turning points along this horizontal line.
 But note that $\partial_\beta f=-\Delta_{31}$ when $s=1/3$.
-On the other hand, $\partial_\alpha\Delta_{31}=0$ and so the solutions of $\Delta_{31}=0$ are vertical lines.
-But these intersect the wall at its horizontal turning points (the green points in Figure \ref{bubble}).
-The middle one also intersects $\Upsilon_{u,v,1/3}$ again at a minimum or on $\Theta_v$ which must therefore also be on $\Xi_{u,v}$.
-For a connected component we already could deduce this because such a component must have at least one minimum but the same will follow even when the geometry of the wall does not require there to be a minimum.
-This more precise reasoning allows us to refine Lemma \ref{twice}:
+On the other hand, $\partial_\alpha\Delta_{31}=0$, and so the solutions of $\Delta_{31}=0$ are vertical lines.
+But these intersect the wall at its horizontal turning points (the green points in Figure~\ref{bubble}).
+The middle one also intersects $\Upsilon_{u,v,1/3}$ again at a minimum or on $\Theta_v$, which must therefore also be on $\Xi_{u,v}$.
+For a connected component, we could already deduce this because such a component must have at least one minimum, but the same will follow even when the geometry of the wall does not require there to be a minimum.
+This more precise reasoning allows us to refine Lemma~\ref{twice} as follows.